Black Women Who Have Won the Crown

 Miss Universe 1999, Mpule Kwelagobe

 Miss Universe Botswana, Mpule Kwelagobe, a high school student, was named Miss Universe 1999 during the first year her country sent a representative to the pageant.
 She also was the first black African woman to win that title.
-During her year, she became an active advocate for HIV/AIDS Education and Prevention.
 A true STEM girl, she earned a degree in Political Science from ivy league Columbia University.

 Miss Universe 1998, Wendy Fitzwilliam